gibuselli/gibuselli/README.md

 :bowtie: Hi, my name is Giovani Buselli, I'm a <b>Software Developer</b> from São Paulo, Brazil.<br>
 25 years old and it's been 2 years since I discovered my passion for technology. <br>

-Currently, I'm a Developer Intern, working in projects with Java, Spring and MySQL in the Solutions Architecture team. <br>
+Currently, I'm a Back End Developer, working in projects with Java, Spring and Quarkus in the Cloud Architecture team. <br>
 I'm also interested in Mobile Development, therefore I like to create some nice app projects with Kotlin and Android Studio.

 ### Make sure you visit my <a target="_blank" href="https://gibuselli.github.io/portfolio/">Portfolio!</a>